-- For those studying abroad, have the opportunity to find a faculty member in the university that they are interested in and whose research interest is similar to them.
+- Those studying abroad, have the opportunity to find a faculty member in the university that they are interested in and whose research interest is similar to theirs.

 The application process takes place over a period of time and begins months before the commencement of classes.
 The universities have two main intakes known as the fall intake and winter intake for international students to kickstart their journey.
 You can call our Leverage Edu experts on 1800 572 000 to find out how the application process can be fast-tracked and streamlined!
 Here’s an easy 5-step process to complete your application process:

-- Call our experts on 1800 572 000 to shortlist your favourite universities and courses.
-Start your application to multiple universities through our one dashboard platform
+- Call our experts on 1800 572 000 to shortlist your favourite universities and courses to study abroad.
+Start your application to multiple universities through our one-dashboard platform

 - Compile all your documents like SOPs, essays, certificates and LORs and exam scores like IELTS, TOEFL, GRE, GMAT, etc